vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

     "ranking.features.query(qa)=$QA"
 </pre>
 </div>

-The above query returns 20 documents to first phase ranking (10 from each nearest neighbor query operator):
+The above query returns 20 documents to first phase ranking, as seen from `totalCount`.
+Ten from each nearest neighbor query operator:
 <pre>
 {% highlight json%}
 {